UddhavNavneeth/WebMaps/README.md

 # Volcanoes-WebMap
 A web map made in Python which shows the location of volcanoes in the USA

-It shows different volanoes and on popup it shows their respective elevation

 Made using the following modules :-

 * Folium - https://github.com/python-visualization/folium